nathanbraun/nathanbraun-com/content/index.md

 ### Book Notes
 - [Principles](principles), notes on Principles by Ray Dalio
 - [Deep Work](deepwork), notes on Deep Work by Cal Newport
-- [Three Languages of Politics](politics), notes on the book by Arnold Kling

 ### Parenting
 - [Teaching Little Kids About Randomness](parenting/randomness), notes on a game my 4 year old and I liked
 ### Other